Our Cardiovascular Medicine Fellows

 Residency: University of Toronto, Canada

 Leah grew up in Afton, Minnesota.
 After completing her Biochemistry degree, she attended medical school at the University of British Columbia in Vancouver, followed by internal medicine residency at the University of Toronto.
-Leah is an incoming second year fellow, and she plans to pursue her passion for clinical translational research and medical education as an academic cardiologist.
-Her interests are in cardiac critical care and advanced heart failure.
+Leah is currently the chief cardiology fellow, and she is concurrently pursuing her T32 research fellowship under the supervision of Dr. Jennifer Ho, as well as her Master of Science in Clinical Epidemiology at the Harvard T.H.
+Chan School of Public Health.
+Her clinical and research interests are in heart failure and cardiac critical care.
 In her spare time, she enjoys martial arts, biking, and all things musical.

 Lucas Marinacci, MD